Not enough Kyles: Texas city falls short in same-name world record attempt

-KYLE, Texas (KXAN) — The City of Kyle, Texas, didn’t take home a world record Sunday evening, but it did hang out with 1,800 of its same-named friends.
+KYLE, Texas (KXAN) — The City of Kyle, Texas, did not take home a world record Sunday evening, but it did hang out with 1,800 of its same-named friends.

 City leaders hosted the “Gathering of the Kyles” world record attempt Sunday afternoon at the Kyle Fair A Tex-Travaganza.
 Anyone with the name “Kyle” — spelled that exact way — was asked to attend Sunday afternoon as part of a vie at hosting the largest same-name gathering.